RoastBeefSandwichCo/ripple-coins/README.md

 ## Ripple Coins - A universal gatewayd cryptocurrency integration and automation framework

   - That sure is a mouthful.
+It's a connector for gatewayd for all coins (or a very large majority).

 ## Dependencies